Bankhead Ghost Town

 When the Bankhead Banff coal mine ceased operations in 1922, many of the buildings were moved or dismantled.
 What remains on the former site of Bankhead, Alberta is now the Bankhead ghost town.

 Today, visitors to the Bankhead ghost town can enjoy a fun, educational interpretive walk around the remains of the former Banff coal mining operation.
-Despite its short length, this ghost town walk is so fun we’ve included it on our list of the best Banff National Park hikes.
+Despite its short length, this ghost town walk is a lot of fun to explore.

 This post contains compensated links.